Revelation 12

 CHAPTER 12

 And a great sign was seen in the heaven: a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars; v.1 The Woman.
 The mention of signs (v.3) tells us we are on Jewish ground (Matt.
 16:1).
-The “woman clothed with the sun” is The nation of Israel (Genesis 37:9-11) in the purpose of God as a supreme governing authority; i.e. what she will be under Messiah (Isa.
+The “woman clothed with the sun” is the nation of Israel (Genesis 37:9-11) in the purpose of God as a supreme governing authority; i.e. what she will be under Messiah (Isa.
 60:1-3; e.g. Num.
 23:25).
 The “moon” or subordinate powers (the nations) under her feet.
 The crown of twelve stars speak of all twelve tribes, seen together, a picture of completeness of administration.
 Note: there are two types of crowns in Revelation: “crowns” speak of honor, and “diadems” which speak of victory.
+The “remnant of her seed” in v.17 refers to the faithful Jewish remnant.

 2 and being with child she cried, being in travail, and in pain to bring forth. v.2 Ready to Deliver.
 The woman is pictured as pregnant, and entering labor.
 The child in her womb is the Messiah.
 The birth pangs represent Israel’s low moral condition, and their suffering under Roman rule at the time of Christ’s birth.
 An example of the woman crying is in Matt.
 2:18.
 Meanwhile the remnant were waiting for Christ’s advent, because they had intelligence in the prophecy of Daniel’s seventy weeks).

 ¶ 3 And another sign was seen in the heaven: and behold, a great red dragon, having seven heads and ten horns, and on his heads seven diadems; v.3 The Great Red Dragon.
 Another sign is introduced: a great red dragon.
 The dragon is Satan acting in a political capacity.
 He is only called “great” in this chapter while he is in heaven.
 When he is cast down, “great” is no longer used.
 “Red” is the color of bloodshed, but it is also the color of earthly rule (scarlet is rule, but purpose is royalty).
 “Dragon” represents Satan’s character in exertion of his power.
 The characteristics given are anticipative of Satan’s role in prophecy.
-The “seven heads” represent spiritual completeness of evil.
-The “ten horns” represent incompleteness in administration (Dan.
-7:7, Satan controlled the historical Roman Empire).
-The“seven diadems” represent the fact that spiritual evil will be crowned, in contrast with Rev.13:1 where the horns – political aspect – are crowned.
+The number “seven” represent spiritual completeness, and so the seven heads, as well as being the successive forms of government of the Roman Empire, from first to last, represent a completeness of evil.
+Satan made use of the Roman government in all its forms to work his nefarious agenda.
+The number “ten” represent incompleteness in administration.
+The ten horns are the ten kingdoms of the Roman Empire (Dan.
+7:7).
+The “seven diadems” represent the fact that the heads (forms of government) are crowned, showing the Dragon’s involvement with the government of that empire through its history.
+The ten horns (kingdoms) are crowned in ch.13, when the government takes on a diabolical form

 Things with ten horns: